icaven/glm/readme.txt

 GLM 0.9.5.1: 2014-XX-XX
 --------------------------------------------------------------------------------
 - Fixed angle and orientedAngle that sometimes return NaN values (#145)
-- Deprecated degrees for function parameters and display a message.
+- Deprecated degrees for function parameters and display a message
+- Added possible static_cast conversion of GLM types (#72)

 ================================================================================
 GLM 0.9.5.0: 2013-12-25